The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 3. You’ll enter a room with a workbench immediately on your left as you enter

-Finding the locker: Look at the right wall of this room (right side when entering).
-You’ll spot a locker with grated metal doors—you can see through the grating to glimpse the weapon inside.
-That’s Rookie’s Reward, tantalizingly visible but locked away.
+Finding the locker: Look at the right wall of this room.
+You’ll spot a locked weapon cabinet with grated metal doors—you can see the Rookie’s Reward inside through the grating.
+Tantalizingly visible, but locked away.

 Two Methods to Access the Locker